BrunoMancinelli/FSR_PROJECT/README.md

 The default controller is based on **approximate linearization**.
 The default SLAM mode is **mapping**, and the default trajectory is **cubic**.

 WARNING: The table containing the data for the MATLAB plots will be saved in the folder from which the launch is executed.
+The MATLAB plotting script is provided as an attachment.

 To launch the system with default parameters: